Softcatala/translation-memory-tools/README.rst

 Located at root directory:

 unittests
-   The unittest to check the funcitionality of different classes
+   The unittest to check the functionality of different classes

 integration-tests
    tests that check if what has been generated contains errors